awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 ## Clusters<a name="fargate-clusters"></a>

-Clusters can contain tasks using both the Fargate and EC2 launch types\.
+Clusters may contain tasks using both the Fargate and EC2 launch types\.
 When viewing your clusters in the AWS Management Console, Fargate and EC2 task counts are displayed separately\.

 For more information about Amazon ECS clusters, including a walkthrough for creating a cluster, see [Amazon ECS Clusters](clusters.md)\.

 ## Fargate Spot<a name="fargate-spot"></a>

 Amazon ECS capacity providers enable you to use both Fargate and Fargate Spot capacity with your Amazon ECS tasks\.

 With Fargate Spot you can run interruption tolerant Amazon ECS tasks at a discounted rate compared to the Fargate price\.
 Fargate Spot runs tasks on spare compute capacity\.
 When AWS needs the capacity back, your tasks will be interrupted with a two\-minute warning\.
 For more information, see [Using AWS Fargate Capacity Providers](fargate-capacity-providers.md)\.